 III.
 Eligibility Information

 2.a.
-Cost Sharing or Matching: Section 404C(b)(1) of the HEA requires grantees under this program to provide from State, local, institutional, or private funds, not less than 50 percent of the cost of the program (or $1 of non-Federal funds for $1 of Federal funds awarded), which may be provided in cash or in-kind.
-In-kind contributions may include equipment and supplies, cash contributions from non-Federal sources, discounted program services Start Printed Page 32245and facility usage.
-The provision also provides that the match may be accrued over the full duration of the grant award period, except that the grantee must make substantial progress towards meeting the matching requirement in each year of the grant award period.
+Cost Sharing or Matching: Section 404C(b)(1) of the HEA (20 U.S.C.
+1070a-23(b)(1)) requires grantees under this program to provide from State, local, institutional, or private funds, not less than 50 percent of the cost of the program (or one dollar of non-Federal funds for every one dollar of Federal funds awarded), which may be provided in cash or in-kind.
+The provision also specifies that the match may be accrued over the full duration of the grant award period, except that the grantee must make substantial progress towards meeting the matching requirement in each year of the grant award period.

 b.
-Supplement-Not-Supplant: This program involves supplement-not-supplant funding requirements.
-Under section 404B(e) of the HEA, grant funds awarded under this program must be used to supplement, and not supplant, other Federal, State, and local funds that would otherwise be expended to carry out activities assisted under this program (20 U.S.C.
-1070a-22).
+Supplement-Not-Supplant: This program involves supplement, not supplant funding requirements.
+Under Start Printed Page 32434section 404B(e) of the HEA (20 U.S.C.
+1070a-22(e)), grant funds awarded under this program must be used to supplement, and not supplant, other Federal, State, and local funds that would otherwise be expended to carry out activities assisted under this program.